I'm Melissa, thanks for checking out my blog.

-THE UN-WEDDING promises to point cool brides towards more directional brands and ideas, EPIC locations and mouth watering COLOUR palettes!
+THE UN-WEDDING and Book Of Love directory promise to point cool brides towards the UK's coolest independent wedding suppliers, novel ideas, EPIC locations and mouth watering COLOUR palettes!

 As the wedding industry evolves, so must it's suppliers.
 THE UN-WEDDING will be a source of fresh inspiration full of fun and wanderlust.